hms-dbmi/viv/README.md

 ##### `loader` (Object)

 A `loader` is the primary object responsible for returning tile data as well as the required metadata for Viv.
 We allow loaders to be generic so viv can be used with various sources.
-A laoader must implement a `getTile` method and have the property `vivMetadata`.
+A loader must implement a `getTile` method as well as a `getRaster` method and have the property `vivMetadata`.
 We provide the `createZarrPyramid` and `createTiffPyramid` to which are convenience functions for creating instances of valid loaders for these data types.
+Those contained in this repo are experimental and subject to change with a stronger formalization being developed [here](https://github.com/hubmapconsortium/vitessce-image-loader)

 ###### `loader.getTile` (Function, VivViewerLayer) **POTENTIAL FUTURE BREAKING CHANGES WITH NEW FEATURES**